Business & Self-Employed

 Examples of allowable deductions:

-- repairs & maintenance of fixed assets of the business that are not capital in nature.
+- Repairs & maintenance of fixed assets of the business that is not capital in nature.

 For example the business expenses for a taxi proprietor would include: